 We can make a positive change

-Founded in 1999, JTI represents the international business of the JT Group, a Japanese diversified conglomerate that owns several tobacco brands.
 Much of JTI’s tobacco is grown in developing countries where rural economies are less developed and where communities are highly dependent on agriculture.
 These communities often suffer from poor living conditions as well as limited access to basic health care, sanitation and education.
-JTI has specific programs to invest directly in the communities where it operates and works with communities to improve living conditions, including the rights and safety of workers and to help eliminate exploitative child labor.
-JTI applies stringent standards of business ethics to its suppliers and has specific labor practice standards for its tobacco leaf growers.
-These standards are based on the conventions of the International Labour Organization (ILO) and outline the company’s stance against child labor and incorporate measures to eliminate its occurrence.
-JTI is headquartered in Geneva, Switzerland and has more than 27,000 employees globally.
+JTI’s Agricultural Labor Practices program aims to improve the work environment of farmers by creating fairer working conditions, enhancing their wellbeing as well as their families’, and helping them secure a sustainable income from tobacco.
+The Company applies stringent business ethics standards to its suppliers and has specific labor practice standards for its tobacco leaf growers.
+These standards are based on the conventions of the International Labour Organization (ILO) and outline the company’s stance against child labor as well as measures to eliminate its occurrence.
+JTI is headquartered in Geneva, Switzerland and has more than 46,000 employees globally.

 For more information about JTI, please visit jti.com